-It is currently unclear to what extent the United Kingdom will seek to align its regulations with the EU.
-The United Kingdom regulatory framework in relation to clinical trials is derived from existing EU legislation (as implemented into UK law, through secondary legislation).
+It is currently unclear to what extent the UK will seek to align its regulations with the EU.
+The UK regulatory framework in relation to clinical trials is derived from existing EU legislation (as implemented into UK law, through secondary legislation).

-On January 17, 2022, the United Kingdom MHRA, launched an eight-week consultation on reframing the UK legislation for clinical trials.
-The consultation closed on 14 March 2022 and aims to streamline clinical trials approvals, enable innovation, enhance clinical trials transparency, enable greater risk proportionality, and promote patient and public involvement in clinical trials.
-The outcome of the consultation will be closely watched and will determine whether the United Kingdom chooses to align with the regulation or diverge from it to maintain regulatory flexibility.
-A decision by the United Kingdom not to closely align its regulations with the new approach that will be adopted in the EU may have an effect on the cost of conducting clinical trials in the United Kingdom as opposed to other countries and/or make it harder to seek a marketing authorization in the EU for our product candidates on the basis of clinical trials conducted in the United Kingdom.
+On January 17, 2022, the UK Medicines and Healthcare products Regulatory Agency (MHRA) launched an eight-week consultation on reframing the UK legislation for clinical trials and which aimed to streamline clinical trials approvals, enable innovation, enhance clinical trials transparency, enable greater risk proportionality, and promote patient and public involvement in clinical trials.
+The UK Government published its response to the consultation on March 21, 2023 confirming that it would bring forward changes to the legislation.
+These resulting legislative amendments will determine how closely the UK regulations are aligned with the CTR.
+A decision by the UK Government not to closely align its regulations with the new approach adopted in the EU may have an effect on the cost of conducting clinical trials in the UK as opposed to other countries.
+Under the terms of the Protocol on Ireland/Northern Ireland, provisions of the CTR which relate to the manufacture and import of investigational medicinal products and auxiliary medicinal products apply in Northern Ireland.
+Once the changes brought by the Windsor Framework implemented, this may have further impact on the application of the CTR in Northern Ireland.